Hi, I’m Chris Walton, author of this guide and CEO of Eton Venture Services.

 Demonstrating that their IP has substantial value can attract venture capital and other forms of investment, and can be used as collateral for loans.

-When companies license out their technologies or franchise their business model, the price of licenses and franchise fees can be determined based on the valuation of the underlying IP.
+When companies license out their technologies or franchise their business model, the price of licenses and franchise fees can be determined based on the valuation of IP.

 This helps in setting fair and profitable contract terms.